NAME

 regex

-is a perl-like regular expression
+is a Perl-like regular expression in the form

 /pattern/replacement/